SVKruik/HvA-NL-J1/README.md

 # HvA-NL-J1

-Personal repository for storing projects that I made during my first year in university.
+Personal repository for storing projects that I made during my first year at the AUAS.

 ---

-Last updated for: week `x`.
+Last updated for: week `2.2`.